docker/compose/docs/aci-interation.md

 You can start Compose applications with the `docker compose up` command.
 All containers in the same Compose application are started in the same container group.
 Service discovery between the containers works using the service name specified in the Compose file.
-Name resolution is achieved by writing service names in an `/etc/hosts` file that is shared automatically by all containers in the container group.
+Name resolution is achieved by writing service names in the `/etc/hosts` file that is shared automatically by all containers in the container group.

 Containers started as part of Compose applications will be displayed along with single containers when using `docker ps`.
 Their container ID will be of the format: `<COMPOSE-PROJECT>_<SERVICE>`.